 What happens after I apply?

 Once your application is received, you will receive two emails.
-The first, a notification email, will be within 48 hours of camp staff receiving your application and entering it into the evaluation process; this email is a confirmation that camp staff received your application.
-The second, a status of application email, will be sent to all applicants on May 3, 2024; this second email will notify you if you have been offered a confirmed slot, a wait list slot, or if you were not offered a slot for the 2024 camps.
+The first, a notification email, will be within 48 hours of course staff receiving your application and entering it into the evaluation process.
+This email is a confirmation that we received your application.
+The second, a status of application email, will be sent to all applicants on May 2, 2025.
+This second email will notify you if you have been offered a spot in the online course.
 Be sure to add cdcm_phacademy@cdc.gov to your e-mail address book so that notifications do not go to your spam folder.

-If for any reason you do not receive a response by the end of the day on May 3, 2024, contact the camp staff by email: cdcm_phacademy@cdc.gov.
-Note that CDC Museum is not open on weekends, and the quickest way to get a response is by email.
+If for any reason you do not receive a response by May 2, 2025, contact us by e-mail at cdcm_phacademy@cdc.gov.
+Note that the CDC Museum is not open on weekends, and the quickest way to get a response is by email.

 I think my teenager would really enjoy this camp.
 How can I sign them up?